XSockets/XSockets.NET-4.0/README.md

 **Client - calling a method that has a return value in a synchronous method**

     var stocks = conn.Controller("stockticker").Invoke<IEnumerable<Stock>>("GetStocks");
-    foreach (Stock stock in stocks)
+    foreach (Stock stock in stocks.Result)
     {
         Console.WriteLine("Symbol: {0} price: {1}\n", stock.Symbol, stock.Price);
     }

-If there is no respons for 2000 ms there will be a `TimeoutException` so you should wrap the synchronous call like:
+If there is no respons for 30000 ms there will be a `TimeoutException` so you should wrap the synchronous call like:

     try
     {
         var stocks = conn.Controller("stockticker").Invoke<IEnumerable<Stock>>("GetStocks");
-        foreach (Stock stock in stocks)
+        foreach (Stock stock in stocks.Result)
         {
             Console.WriteLine("Symbol: {0} price: {1}\n", stock.Symbol, stock.Price);
         }